jamesspearsv/shopping-cart-project/DEVLOG.md

 - Began basic structure and style of ItemCard.

 **Next Steps:** Continue building out store page and item cards.
 Add ability to add item to cart.

+## 8/20/2024

+Built out item cards and integrated cart functions

+- Implemented styling for item cards
+- Implemented ability to add to, remove from, and change quantity of items in cart

+**Next Steps:** Build out filtering ability for store page